CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 - Create the VMs
 - Create connections between the VMs
-- Test the network connections
+- Perform basic switch configuration

 The following steps were tested with VirtualBox-6.0.24.